softsideoftech/content/pages/buy-in-and-alignment.md

 ## Management 2.0

-<b>I</b> took this lesson to heart at my very next job as [CTO of Clara Lending](/motivation-at-clara).
+<b>I</b> took this lesson to heart at my next job as [CTO of Clara Lending](/motivation-at-clara).

-My team at Clara would not have recognized the Vlad that would force his ideas on them without their buy-in.

-I took on a whole different attitude in my management style.
-The first initiative I introduced at Clara was adopting Scrum.
+I adopted a whole different attitude in my management style.
+The first initiative I introduced at Clara was Scrum agile management.

-While I was interviewing there, I noticed a pattern in the frustrations of my interviewers.
-These were the execs and existing engineering leaders.
+While I was interviewing there, I noticed a pattern in the frustrations of my interviewers, both among execs and engineering leaders.
 I suspected that Scrum could be a solution to their problems.

-But when I started on the job, I didn't say anything about Scrum.
-Instead, I took the team through a 3-step process that I'm calling _**alignment-oriented management**_.
-I've used it many times since and it has worked every time for me:
+When I started, I took it slow, for me at least.
+I didn't say anything about Scrum.
+Instead, I took the team through a  process to systematically get them aligned on the issues and then bought into a solution.

+This was my first time being so deliberate.
+I had no idea how it would play out.
+I didn't have a plan so much as an intention.
+I was winging it every step of the way.

+It worked better than I expected and it's been my go to approach ever since.

+I'll call it _**alignment-oriented management**_.

+I had operated on intuition and didn't have a structure in mind at the time.
+Looking back, I can see a pattern of three separate phases:

 - Align around our _needs and desires_
 - Explore _possible_ ways forward